LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatScaleAddI(c, A);

-.. c:function:: int SUNMatMatvecSetup(SUNMatrix A)
+.. c:function:: SUNErrCode SUNMatMatvecSetup(SUNMatrix A)

    Performs any setup necessary to perform a matrix-vector product.
-   The return value is an integer flag denoting success/failure of the operation.
+   The return value denotes the success/failure of the operation.
 It is useful for SUNMatrix implementations which need to prepare the matrix itself, or communication structures before performing the matrix-vector product.